 Why Using A Used Crib Mattress May Not Be A Good Idea

-- They have no doubt been subjected to feces, urine, vomit and, therefore, may be carrying many germs or, at possibly, nasty-looking stains—perhaps in unseen places;
+- They have no doubt been subjected to feces, urine, vomit and, therefore, may be carrying a whole host of infections and staining—perhaps in unseen places

-- They may be harboring bed bugs, dust mites, cockroaches, viruses, mold, bacteria, and other nasty, disease-promoting living organisms.
+- They may be harboring bed bugs, dust mites, cockroaches, viruses, mold, bacteria, and other nasty, unhealthy organisms.

 - They may have problems and deficiencies that may not be visible, such as mold growing on the inside from moisture that sank in and couldn’t be dried up appropriately or bed bugs that dug their way deeply into some small crevices.

-- They may tend to sag too much after more extended use or if a certain weight is placed on them (something you might not detect simply by just pushing on it or on the end not experiencing the most problems).
+- They may tend to sag too much after more extended use or if a certain weight is placed on them (something you might not detect simply by just pushing on it).

-Best Practices, Reminders & Caveats To Keep In Mind Regarding Mattress Obtaining & Cleaning
+Best Practices, Reminders & Caveats To Keep In Mind Regarding Mattress Buying & Cleaning

-Whether you have decided to clean a mattress that you already own or one that someone gave you or even one that you bought used, then there are a number of things to keep in mind and be aware of—things that can prevent trouble, make things easier and may even extend the life of the mattress; it also doesn’t matter whether the mattress is a foam mattress or a coil spring mattress—both can be cleaned well enough to be reused safely:
+Whether you have decided to clean a mattress that you already own or one that someone gave you or even one that you bought used, then there are a number of things to keep in mind and be aware of.
+These tips can prevent trouble, make things easier and may even extend the life of the mattress.
+It also doesn’t matter whether the mattress is a foam mattress or a coil spring mattress—both can be cleaned well enough to be reused safely:

-- Just as there is no such a thing as a perfect new mattress, there is no such a thing as a used mattress made perfect by cleaning it thoroughly—your goal should be to find the product with the features you want/need, whether the mattress is used or new doesn’t really matter, as long as you examine it thoroughly and clean it as well as possible.
+- Just as there is no such a thing as a perfect new mattress, there is no such a thing as a used mattress made perfect by cleaning it thoroughly—your goal should be to find the product with the features you want/need, whether the mattress is used or new.

 - Having a higher price tag doesn’t necessarily make a mattress better than a lower priced one—it’s the features and qualities of the mattress that you should concentrate on, regardless of the price.